2-time champion Azarenka beats Zhu Lin at Australian Open - WHIZ News

 But the 24th-seeded Azarenka grabbed the final three games.
 She held, then broke to go up 5-4 when Zhu put a forehand into the net.

-Azarenka faced two break points while trying to serve for the victory at 5-4.
+Azarenka faced two break points while trying to serve for the victory.
 She managed to save both and closed it out with a cross-court forehand winner after 2 hours, 40 minutes of play.

-“I feel so relieved,” Azarenka said, mentioning the match’s constant pressure and momentum shifts.
+“It was a bit frustrating for me, I’m not going to lie.
+I probably didn’t show it, but I was a bit upset because, ‘When is it going to turn my way?’”
+Azarenka said.
+“At one point, I had to tell myself a little bit to stop thinking (about) what she’s doing, really focus on myself: ‘What I can do, control?
+I can’t control her making winners.
+I can’t control her hitting lines or playing amazing tennis.
+I can play a part in not letting her play such a good tennis.’”

 The result ends a career-best run for the 87th-ranked Zhu, who had lost in the first or second round in each of her previous 13 Grand Slam appearances.